furlanflucas/cloud-data-engineering-portfolio/README.md

 ## About Me

-Hi, I’m Lucas!
-A data-driven problem solver passionate about building **efficient, scalable, and reliable** systems.
-With a strong foundation in **data engineering, analytics, and automation**, I thrive on optimizing workflows, debugging issues, and designing infrastructure that empowers decision-making.
+Hi, I’m Lucas.
+A data-driven problem solver passionate about building efficient, scalable, and reliable systems.
+With a strong foundation in data engineering, analytics, and automation, I thrive on optimizing workflows, debugging issues, and designing infrastructure that empowers decision-making.

-I enjoy tackling complex data challenges, whether it's **streamlining ETL pipelines, enhancing data models, or improving system performance**.
-My approach blends **curiosity, adaptability, and resilience**, ensuring I find solutions even in uncertain situations.
+I enjoy tackling complex data challenges, whether it’s streamlining ETL pipelines, enhancing data models, or improving system performance.
+My approach blends curiosity, adaptability, and resilience, ensuring I find solutions even in uncertain situations.

+I strongly believe in leveraging AI as a tool for problem-solving, documentation enhancement, and debugging.
+Whether it’s automating workflows, generating insightful documentation, or accelerating troubleshooting, AI plays a crucial role in my workflow.
+I see it as an amplifier for productivity and innovation, allowing engineers to focus on high-impact tasks while reducing inefficiencies.

-Beyond technical skills, I believe technology should drive **innovation, accessibility, and ethical responsibility**.
-My goal is to contribute to projects that make a meaningful impact while collaborating with like-minded individuals who embrace growth and knowledge-sharing.
+Beyond technical skills, I believe technology should drive innovation, accessibility, and ethical responsibility.
+My goal is to contribute to meaningful projects while collaborating with like-minded individuals who embrace growth and knowledge-sharing.

 ### 💡 Core Values